babiychuk/img-annotations/README.md

+## You must have git and npm installed before running the project

 # This project has two part:
 ## 1. Server - needed to upload images to cloudinary.com service
-## 2. Client - responsive user interface for loading and displaying images
+## 2. Client - responsive user interface for loading and displaying images.

 for correct work you need start first server then client